On this page

 Once you turn 60, you can access your super when you leave a job (i.e. cease employment), even if you get a new job with a different employer.
 However, you can only access the super benefits you’ve accumulated up to that point in time.
 Any super you accumulate with your new employer must be preserved until you meet another super condition of release (such as turning 65).

 How do you apply for your super benefits when you retire?

 The requirements of different super funds vary, but most will ask you to sign a form that declares you have met the retirement condition of release.
 They may also require a declaration from your employer.
-You’ll also have to provide appropriate proof of identity before any of your super funds will be released after you’ve retired.
+You must also provide appropriate proof of identity before any of your super funds will be released after you retire.

-Are there any limitations on how you can access your super benefits when you retire?
+Are there limitations on how you can access your super benefits when you retire?

 When you’re eligible to access your super because you’ve met the retirement condition of release, you can choose to withdraw your super as a lump sum, as an income stream (also known as a superannuation pension) or as a combination of the two.

 What are the tax implications?

-If you’re aged 60 or over when you retire, you can access your super funds tax-free, regardless of whether you receive lump sum payments, an income stream, or a combination of both.
+If you’re aged 60 or over when you retire, you can access your super funds tax free, regardless of whether you receive lump sum payments, an income stream or a combination of the two.

 If you’re under 60, you may have to pay tax on any super payments you receive, regardless of the type of payment you get.
-The amount of tax you’ll have to pay depends on whether your payment contains a taxable component, a tax-free component, or a combination of both.
-Learn more about the tax implications of retiring before the age of 60.
+The amount of tax will depend on whether your payment contains a taxable component, a tax-free component or both.

 The tax-free component includes any voluntary non-concessional (after-tax) contributions you may have made to your super fund.
 These contributions are not taxed in the fund.